Nico331/SE2-2023-G07_Thesis-Management/Retrospective/Retrospective-4.md

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

 > For the next sprint we could commit less stories and put more focus on testing.
+> Increase the coverage, decrease code duplications and solve code smells

 - One thing you are proud of as a Team!